gbgabiola/notes/quotes.md

 > "If having a coffee in the morning doesn't wake you up, try deleting a table in a production database instead." - Juozas Kaziukenas

+> "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."  - Martin Fowler, 2008

+> "One person's 'paranoia' is another person's 'engineering redundancy.'" - Marcus J. Ranum

+> "A great lathe operator commands several times the wage of an average lathe operator, but a great writer of software code is worth 10,000 times the price of an average software writer." - Bill Gates

 ## Debugging